 - Carpets for your conservatory – A great budget option and very handy for its fall-cushioning qualities if you want your kids to use the conservatory.

 General cost considerations

-Other factors that will affect the price of your conservatory in addition to the size are:
+Other factors that will affect your conservatory cost in addition to the size are:

 Do bigger conservatories need planning permission?

 Perhaps.
 If you don’t live a listed building, in a Directive 4 area, or in a conservation area, you won’t need planning permission unless your conservatory stretches more than 3 metres past your back wall (four metres if you live in a detached property) and it’s not more than 4 feet high.